fxpio/fxp-security-bundle/Resources/doc/index.md

 ## Installation

-Installation is a quick, 3 step process:
+Installation is a quick, 4 step process:

 1. Download Sonatra SecurityBundle using composer
 2. Enable the bundle
+3. Create your Role class
-3. Configure the bundle
+4. Configure the bundle

 ### Step 1: Download Sonatra SecurityBundle using composer